Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Pneumonia-Classification/Readme.md

             - Pre-trained on ImageNet

-            - Change the input channels from 3 to 1
+            - Change the input channels from 3 to 1 (because the medical images are not RGB but grayscale)

             - Change the output dimension from 1000 to 1